-This is going to sound outrageous but if you’ve ever sought mental health services in Toronto you will not be shocked by what I am about to say.
-I’ve been going to therapy since I was 15, that’s a total of 18 years and in those years I’ve seen maybe 20 different medical professionals including psychiatrists, psychologists, general practitioners (GPs) who do therapy, social workers and psychotherapists.
-And please consider that I am on the high functioning side, imagine those who are more severe – God knows their struggle to find help.
+This is going to sound outrageous but if you’ve ever sought mental health services in Toronto, Canada, you will not be shocked by what I am about to say.
+I’ve been going to therapy since I was 15-years-old, that’s a total of 18 years and in those years I’ve seen maybe 20 different mental health professionals including psychiatrists, psychologists, general practitioners (GPs) who do therapy, social workers and psychotherapists.
+And please consider that I am on the high functioning side, imagine those who live with more severe mental illness – God knows their struggle to find help.
 Honestly, it can be quite interesting, challenging and exhausting at times searching for the proper help.
 Here are a few salient stories from throughout the years and my advice on finding the “one.”

-Immigrant, brown, white, Chinese, Jewish, (not black which is a huge shame), young, middle aged, old, homosexual, straight, mothers or fathers, I’ve seen so many very different types of people for my mental health but I’ll try to stick to a few here.
+Immigrant, brown, white, Chinese, Jewish, (not black which is a huge shame), young, middle aged, old, homosexual, straight, mothers or fathers – I’ve seen so many very different types of people for my mental health but I’ll try to stick to a few here.
 The majority of these experiences happened through referrals so I guess they were all connected somehow.
-Some were free, some I had to pay for, sometimes I had coverage sometimes I did not.
+Some were free, some I had to pay for, sometimes I had coverage, sometimes I did not.
 Looking back I got lucky with free or OHIP covered student services, medical centres (GPs providing therapy), and social workers, actually looking back I got hella lucky.
-Medication has taken a toll on my pocket though, I’ll tell you that much.
+Medication has taken a toll on my pocket during the times I didn’t have coverage, I’ll tell you that much!

 In the beginning and a couple times throughout the years, there were short term transitional individuals I would see, not terrible experiences but I mean what can someone really do for you in a few sessions?